Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 - Jefferson has been the target of 81 of his team's 540 passing attempts this season, or 15.0% of the target share.

-- Jefferson (15 red zone targets) has been the recipient of 14.6% of his team's 103 red zone pass attempts.
+- Jefferson has seen the ball thrown his way 15 times in the red zone this season, 14.6% of his team's 103 red zone pass attempts.

-- The Rams, who rank sixth in the NFL in points scored, have dropped back to pass 59.1% of the time while opting for the ground attack 40.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Ravens.